zorotools/circuitbreaker/README.md

 * If a `CircuitBreaker` object fails to even connect to the Redis server, it will consider all endpoints invalid and calls to `circuit.get_next_endpoint()` will always return `None`.
 It will also delete the Redis connection singleton, so that the next `CircuitBreaker` instance will attempt to recreate it.

 * If a backup endpoint is marked as unhealthy, and the primary endpoint returns to full heath before or at the same time as the secondary endpoint, it will be very difficult the circuit breaker to return the backup endpoint to a healthy state, since it will no longer be receiving any traffic.
-To combat this, `reset.py` is included in this repository.
+To combat this, `cb_reset` is included in this repository.
 It is a command line tool that allows you to manually reset any arbitrary endpoint name to a "healthy" or "unhealthy" state.
-Run `python reset.py --help` from the root directory of this repository for details on usage.
+Run `cb_reset --help` from an environment where this package is installed for details on usage.

 ## Failure and recovery management